eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 An accident happens
 ^^^^^^^^^^^^^^^^^^^

-When an accident happens to a child, any conditions are identified using the procedure under `Noticing conditions`_.
+When an accident happens to a child and a Team Member has identified the need to have the child collected by the parent or the emergency services, the Team Member will decide if it is necessary to have the child transported to hospital without the guardian if the guardian has not arrived within a period of not more than 1 hour following the accident.
+It may be necessary, in the interests of the child, to transport the child immediately to hospital and, in this case, Team Members will await the arrival of the emergency services in order to do this and the guardians will be informed to meet us at the hospital.
+Team Members will administer first-aid to attend to the immediate safety and well-being of the child before the emergency services or guardians arrive.
+Team Members will monitor the child's condition using an 'accident monitoring form' and will continually reassess the situation until either the emergency services or the guardian arrives.
+If first-aid has stabilised the child's condition, the guardian has been successfully contacted and advised that they will need to collect the child, take the child immediately to a Healthcare Professional and is on their way to the setting, Team Members will await the arrival of the guardian up to, but not exceeding a period of 1 hour following the accident.
+After this period has elapsed, the emergency services will be called.

 In all cases:

+* The child's guardian is contacted to inform them of the accident
-* The child's Key Person records all details in the `Accident Book`_.
+* A member of staff records all details in the `Accident Book`_.
-* When the child is collected, the child's Key Person notifies the collector, and asks the collector to sign in the Accident Book.
+* When the child is collected, the staff member notifies the collector, and asks the collector to sign in the Accident Book.